Furoshaa/AC-undub-and-true-analog-fusion/README.md

 5. Armored Core - Master of Arena (Disc 2) (Undub + True-Analogs) patch.xdelta
 Same thing, just use it with the USA version (SLUS-01081)

-If anaything is wrong just create an issue and i'll answer it asaic
+If anything is wrong just create an issue and I'll answer it ASAP

 ## What This Does